David Meirhofer: Kidnapping of Susan Jaeger, investigation and arrest

 In the course of the investigation, police considered several suspects but gradually narrowed on Meirhofer as the most likely culprit.
 Police noted that a man matching his description had made frequent trips to Three Forks between 1973 and 1974, where he carried out construction and installation work at various ranches, including the Lockhart Place, where the remains of the two victims were found.
 After checking his travel schedule, they also successfully placed him in Wyoming in September 1973, after finding a receipt from an auto repair shop in Cheyenne stating that he had been there on September 24, the day the call to the Jaeger family was made.
 Based on this evidence, Meirhofer was arrested in August 1974 and brought to the police station for interrogation.
 However, he claimed that he was not responsible for Jaeger's abduction.
 In an attempt to prove his innocence, he agreed to be interrogated under the influence of sodium pentathol (then believed to be a "truth serum" that might make suspects less likely to lie).
 He also took a polygraph test, whose results proved inconclusive.
 Because they lacked any solid evidence to arrest him, the authorities ultimately released Meirhofer without any charges.

 The audio recordings from his interrogation were later played for Susan's parents, who positively identified the caller as David Meirhofer.
 During September of that year, Marietta confronted Meirhofer several times, accusing him of killing her daughter and urging him to confess.
 After one such meeting, on September 24, the kidnapper, presenting himself as "Travis," called the family again, angrily declaring that they would never see their daughter alive again due to their cooperation with the police.
 During the phone call, Marietta referred to Meirhofer by his name, to which he did not respond.
-Unbeknownst to Meirhofer, the FBI had been monitoring the call, and after an audiophonoscopic examination, conclusively determined that he indeed was the caller, arresting him on the very next day.
+Unbeknownst to Meirhofer, the FBI had been monitoring the call, and after an audiophonoscopic examination, conclusively determined that he indeed was the caller, arresting him the next day.

 While Meirhofer was detained at the Gallatin County Jail in Bozeman, authorities began a search of his house and the interior of his car.
 Searchers found bloodied women's clothing, washed-out blood stains, and a human hand and several fingers, the latter of which Meirhofer had kept in the refrigerator.